Sp3rick/GroupHelp/README.md

 -short term:

     allow to edit single user perms
-    add /pin command
     commands help panel
     --below low priority--
-    allow on /perms to change user perms and roles +add it in a button for /info or when a role is set (/free /mod etc..) allow to see perms calculation trough user perms, then roles by priority, then base group perms, going from left to right (or opposite) add something to allow a group admin to identify all users with special perms ?add an automatic leveling system for admins? (maybe?) add optionally the possibility to redirect warn permission instead of COMMAND_WARN to the command of punishment (?active by default?) ask double confirm to give an user the "settings" and "roles" (roles management) permission add photo preview-mode in MessageMaker.js
+    allow on /perms to change user perms and roles +add it in a button for /info or when a role is set (/free /mod etc..) allow to see perms calculation trough user perms, then roles by priority, then base group perms, going from left to right (or opposite) add something to allow a group admin to identify all users with special perms ?add an automatic leveling system for admins? (maybe?) ask double confirm to give an user the "settings" and "roles" (roles management) permission add photo preview-mode in MessageMaker.js
     allow to warn only usersIds who exhist on telegram, it can be checked if applyng a restriction returns true